Child Support Issues: Letter Templates

 I am writing to tell you about a change in my circumstances.
 I now have extenuating circumstances which will affect my child maintenance payments.

 My new circumstances are [enter brief details of extenuating circumstances - e.g. illness].
-This means that I have less / no income available to pay child maintenance and my current net income is [amount].
+This means that I have less / no income available to pay child maintenance and my current gross income is [amount].

 I anticipate that my extenuating circumstances will last [amount of time / for the foreseeable future].
 I will be able to continue payment of child maintenance on [date] / I am unsure when I will be able to continue paying child maintenance.